 - 4. Edit a collection in the Storyboard Editor

-1. Creating your first collection
+1. Creating collections

 The sidebar on the left of the screen lists all collections in your production.
 Initially, there are no collections.
 Move your mouse to the section titled ‘COLLECTIONS’ and a button with a plus icon is shown.
 Click this button:

 A dialog titled ‘Create a new collection’ appears: